William M. Kramer: Personal life

+Kramer (b.
+1955, d.
+2006).
+He then married Betty Wagner Kramer, who was the widow of Rabbi Joseph Wagner.

 Death

 He died of diabetes-related complications at the Ronald Reagan UCLA Medical Center in Los Angeles, California.
 He was eighty-four years old.
 He was buried at Hillside Memorial Park Cemetery, a Jewish cemetery in Culver City, California, during a ceremony with Rabbi Sobel, Rabbis Toba August and Rabbi Michael Resnick.